 I got these from a dear friend some years ago and they are still one of my ever favourite gifts!
 The greeting mittens are fun, and also pretty handy when you have a sore throat or are not feeling social.
 They come in a bunch of different languages as well.

-My favourite piece of this winter is this cashmere headband by sustainable brand from Tampere, Store of Hope.
+My favourite piece of this winter is this cashmere headband by sustainable brand, Kaiko.
 Super soft and lovely, and with being onesize a lovely gift option.
 Many colours available, too!

 Food and drink